jasonbrodeur/notes-and-other-things/docs/Conference Notes/CNI 2023 Fall.md

 - Considerations
 	- Created a common framework to compare across different universities with different structures
 		- Service categories
-		- Libraries, IT, Research, Institutes & Centres
+		- Libraries, IT, Research Institutes & Centres
 	- Created a common set of data sharing activities
 	- Creating a model for estimating data sharing costs
 - How they engaged with stakeholders